 From using lipstick to applying toothpaste, which home remedies are actually effective?
 Find out here!

-Trying out different h home remedies for pimples is like a rite of passage for Filipino teens.
+out different h home remedies for pimples is like a rite of passage for Filipino teens.
 Your mom always that one trick that she swears by that worked for the daughter of a friend’s friend.
 By the law of transitivity, it should work on you, too!
 Right?
 Not necessarily.
-Some of these supposed solutions can irritate your skin and aggravate the problem.
+Some of these supposed solutions your skin and aggravate the problem.
 Here, we decode which home remedies for pimples actually work and which ones you should junk ASAP.

 Toothpaste is one of the most popular home remedies for pimples.
-Supposedly, applying toothpaste to the pimple can also dry it up.
+Supposedly, applying to the pimple can also dry it up.
 While this method can work for some people, it can also cause severe breakouts in others.
 According to the Indian Journal of Applied Research, toothpaste also contains ingredients that can irritate the skin when applied directly and left on for lengthy periods.
 It can make your skin react and break out more.